 - Module performance is guaranteed 25 years (at 80% of the initial performance).

 In November 2017, the Austrian company SmartFlower Energy Technology GmbH was declared bankrupt, having accumulated over 5.2 million euros of debt.
-The firm owed 20 creditors, and had not been able to become profitable through its sales in Europe, which led the SmartFlower to be discontinued across the continent.
+The firm owed money to 20 creditors and had not been able to become profitable through its sales in Europe, which led the SmartFlower to be discontinued across the continent.

-This said, the company’s US division, SmartFlower Solar, is getting on quite well (CEO of the division Jim Gordon owns all the SmartFlower intellectual property rights for the American continent, which makes SmartFlower Solar completely independent of its European counterpart).
+As for the company’s US division, SmartFlower Solar is also getting on quite well (CEO of the division Jim Gordon owns all the SmartFlower intellectual property rights for the American continent, which makes SmartFlower Solar completely independent of its European counterpart).